philbowles/H4AsyncWebServer/README.md

 ***H4AsyncWebServer is NOT a "drop-in" replacement for ESPAsyncWebServer***

-It is almost impossible to discuss `H4AsyncWebServer` without reference to the `ESPAsyncWebServer` library, but I shall keep it to the bare minimum. `H4AsyncWebServer` only exists because of the serious bugs, faulty / broken implementations of SSE, websockets and nigh-on total lack of support in `ESPAsyncWebServer`.
+It is almost impossible to discuss `H4AsyncWebServer` without reference to the `ESPAsyncWebServer` library: `H4AsyncWebServer` only exists because of the serious bugs, faulty / broken implementations of SSE, websockets and nigh-on total lack of support in `ESPAsyncWebServer`.

-`H4AsyncWebServer` was written specifically to workaround these long-standing unresolved major issues in `ESPAsyncWebServer` that contribute to the instability of any ESP app using it and its subsequent total lack of suitability for use in robust apps.
+`H4AsyncWebServer` was written specifically to avoid these long-standing unresolved major issues in `ESPAsyncWebServer`.
+They are issues that contribute to the instability of any ESP app using it and its subsequent total lack of suitability for use in robust apps.

 ## Main reason for differences